auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ever be able to explicitly find a collision, because it is a stronger argument.
 The difference reminds me of the distinction between information-theoretic versus computational security.
-Moreover, the act of making the latter argument is a brown M&M suggesting that partial evaluation may be possible, which we wish to prevent in the case of tags!
+Moreover, the act of making the latter argument is (at the very least) a brown M&M suggesting that partial evaluation may be possible, which we wish to prevent in the case of tags!

 Suffixing salts after a password plausibly achieves the properties necessary to make our preferred argument work, whereas prefixed salts clearly do not.